-OHIO EXCLUSIVE: This information applies to new drivers 18 or older that failed a portion of their driving test at the Ohio BMV.
-If you fail the road test or maneuverability test at your local BMV and are over the age of 18, you will be required to ...
+This article applies to new drivers 18 or older that failed a portion of their driving test at the Ohio BMV.
+If you fail the road test or maneuverability test at your local BMV and are over the age of 18, you will be required to take a 4-hour ...

 OHIO EXCLUSIVE: This applies to any student who has registered for the teen driver's ed course for Ohio, but hasn't started the course yet.
 Step 1: View the Dashboard After you log in, you will be taken to your account dashboard where you will see ...